henrikforb/DataSecurity-90392/README.md

-# Applied Data Security at The University of Bologna
+# Applied Data Security @Università di Bologna

-## This is a repository for the data lab in the course 90392 - Elements of Applied Data Security M @Università di Bologna
+This is a repository for the data lab in the course 90392 - Elements of Applied Data Security M